-The University will issue follow-up messages and an "all clear" message to convey the University's return to normal operations to all faculty, staff, and students via University-assigned email accounts, the West Chester University homepage, and text messages to WCU Alert subscribers.
+Consistent with the requirements of the Clery Act concerning the University will issue follow-up messages to convey the University's return to normal operations to all faculty, staff, and students via University-assigned email accounts, the West Chester University homepage, and text messages to WCU Alert subscribers.
 Details regarding the incident will be communicated on the University's homepage.